 Basic Authentication only: user name for proxy authentication

 Client certificate for HTTPS connections (SSL).
 The certificate must be located in the local machine store.

 If no values are defined in this compound property conversion takes place on the local kernel.
 In most cases this is no appropriate solution.
 The conversion tools would be activated and invoked on the local machine using the security context of the client user.
 This is not applicable for Fabasoft Folio/Web with a potentially high number of Fabasoft Folio Web Clients.
 As a result, the conversion tools (e.g. Microsoft Office) would have to be installed and configured for each client user on the Fabasoft Folio Web Server.

-If one or more entries are specified in the Default Web Services configuration object then the conversion operations will be executed on these web services.
+If one or more connection entries are specified for the Default Web Services configuration object then the conversion operations will be executed on these web services.
 The conversion tools are invoked in the security context of the web service user of the remote web service.
 This is the user account that has been specified during the installation of the remote conversion service.

-If there are multiple entries in the Default Web Services configuration object then a simple load-balancing algorithm is used to select an appropriate end-point.
+If there are multiple entries for the Default Web Services configuration object then a simple load-balancing algorithm is used to select an appropriate end-point.
 This algorithm keeps records of response times and throughput for each conversion service.
 This statistical information forms the basis for choosing a web service end-point on a subsequent conversion request.

 All essential input and output parameters of a conversion operation can be logged to the file system.
 Two kinds of logging modes are available: the conversion service logging mode and the web service logging mode.

 The conversion service logging mode can be enabled by creating the following registry key: